 B.Sc.
 (Queen’s University), Ph.D.
 [Neuroscience] (University of Alberta), Post-Doctoral Fellowship (University of Zurich)

-Dr. Lam is a Principal Investigator at ICORD and an Associate Professor in the School of Kinesiology at the University of British Columbia.
-She completed her B.Sc. at Queen’s University and her Ph.D. in neuroscience at the University of Alberta.
+Dr. Lam is a Principal Investigator at ICORD and a Professor in the School of Kinesiology at the University of British Columbia.
+She completed her B.Sc. in Physical Therapy at Queen’s University and her Ph.D. in Neuroscience at the University of Alberta.
 Her Post-Doctoral Fellowship was at the University of Zurich.

 The Lokomat is being used to apply various forces — associated with different velocities — against hip and knee movements during treadmill training.
 Recent research shows that individuals who underwent training with these force fields showed even greater improvements in functional ambulation skills, such as obstacle crossing and stair climbing.
 This novel finding suggests that therapeutic strategies which target motor learning and locomotor adaptations could enable improved outcomes.
 The findings also highlight that outcomes of rehabilitation studies should not be focused on one-dimensional measures of walking, but take into account the diverse demands and requirements of community ambulation.

 Techniques employed in the lab:

 - Neural and biomechanical measures of gait including: electromyography, peripheral nerve stimulation, transcranial magnetic stimulation, 3D motion analysis, force plates

 - Robotic tools for developing novel rehabilitation therapies and clinical assessment tools